defold/doc/docs/en/manuals/libraries.md

 Now the folders that you shared appear in the *Assets pane* and you can use everything you shared.
 Any synchronized changes done to the library project will be available in your project.

 ![Library setup done](images/libraries/libraries_done.png)

+## Editing Files in Library Dependencies

+Files in libraries cannot be saved.
+You can make changes, and the editor will be able to build with those changes, which is useful for testing.
+However, the file itself remains unchanged, and all modifications will be discarded when the file is closed.

+If you want to make changes to library files, make sure to create your own fork of the library and make changes there.
+Another option is to copy/paste the entire library folder into your project directory and use the local copy.
+In this case, your local folder will shadow the original dependency, and the dependency link should be removed from `game.project` (don’t forget to choose <kbd>Project ▸ Fetch Libraries</kbd> afterward).

+`builtins` is also a library provided by the engine.
+If you want to edit files there, make sure to copy them into your project and use those instead of the original `builtins` files.
+For example, to modify `default.render_script`, copy both `/builtins/render/default.render` and `/builtins/render/default.render_script` into your project folder as `my_custom.render` and `my_custom.render_script`.
+Then, update your local `my_custom.render` to reference the `my_custom.render_script` instead of the built-in one, and set your custom `my_custom.render` in `game.project` under the Render setting.

+If you copy-paste a material and want to use it across all components of a certain type, it might be useful to use [per-project templates](/manuals/editor/#creating-new-project-files).

 ## Broken references